tanabankob/My-Project/README.md

 ## Contact Me
 reach out to me at t.pongpakdecha@icloud.com

-and this my website https://analysthaus.wordpress.com
+and this my website https://analysthaus.wordpress.com you can read at **About Me** for more details about me

 ## My scatter plot
 ![Image from my Website](https://analysthaus.wordpress.com/wp-content/uploads/2025/05/mpg_hp_lmrplot.png)